Rush Hour podcast: No permission for Hindutva mahapanchayat in Uttarkashi

-In today’s edition, a hijab controversy had led to an arrest of a school principal and two others in Madhya Pradesh after, a Muslim man has died in Maharashtra after being assaulted by cow vigilantes and the Uttarakhand administration has refused to allow a mahapanchayat called by Hindutva group in Uttarkashi.
+In today’s edition, a hijab controversy has led to an arrest of a school principal and two others in Madhya Pradesh, a Muslim man has died in Maharashtra after being assaulted by cow vigilantes and the Uttarakhand administration has refused to allow a mahapanchayat called by Hindutva group in Uttarkashi.

 Scripted and hosted by Aena, produced and edited by Avinash Kumar.